 Arctic Marine System Ecology

-We are a large group of researchers and students working field-based on the structure and function of marine food webs in northern Norwegian and ice-covered Arctic waters.
+We are a large group of researchers and students working on the biology, physiology and ecology of cold-water organisms, with a focus on structure and function of marine food webs in boreal and ice-covered Arctic waters.

-In our endeavour to understand the function of these high-latitude marine ecosstems, we work on a large variety of organisms, spannning from bacteria and plankton up to benthic animals, parasites, fish and marine mammals.
-Understanding trophic interactions between different organism groups in the water column and at the seafloor, as well as their response to various physical and climatic factors is a common interest within the group.
+In our endeavor to understand the function of high-latitude marine ecosystems, we work on a large variety of organisms, ranging from bacteria through plankton, benthic animals and parasites, to top predators such as fish and marine mammals.
+Understanding trophic interactions and the responses of organisms to various biotic and abiotic factors is a common interest within the group.

-The Arctic Marine System Ecology group is involved in many large interdisciplinary research projects investigating the impact of climatic changes and human actions on the marine ecosystems of these high latitudes.
-Our diverse research group includes biological oceangraphers, marine ecologists, resource and evolution biologists, and marine ecotoxicologists.
+The Arctic Marine System Ecology group is involved in many large interdisciplinary research projects investigating the impact of climatic changes and human actions on marine ecosystems at high latitudes.
+Our diverse research group includes biological oceanographers, ecologists, resource and evolutionary biologists, and ecotoxicologists.

 Current research areas:

 - Fjord and Coastal Ecology